 “We selected a manageable-sized sub-watershed for the purposes of this pilot project,” Hafs said, “and we hope to demonstrate, scientifically, what happens to stream quality when implementation of best management practices is implemented.”

-Partners on the Silver Creek Project include the Oneida Tribe of Indians, US Fish and Wildlife Service, US Department of Agriculture's Natural Resources Conservation Service (NRCS), US Geological Survey (USGS), UW Green Bay, Brown County and Outagamie County Land and Water Conservation Departments, The Nature Conservancy, Ducks Unlimited, and the private agronomists.
+Partners on the Silver Creek Project include the Oneida Tribe of Indians, US Fish and Wildlife Service, US Department of Agriculture's Natural Resources Conservation Service (NRCS), US Geological Survey (USGS), UW Green Bay, Brown County and Outagamie County Land and Water Conservation Departments, The Nature Conservancy, Ducks Unlimited, Wisconsin Department of Natural Resources, and the private agronomists.
 CH2MHill has been retained to facilitate the project.

 "Trout once flourished in Silver Creek, which is a great indicator of an ecosystem’s health,” Hafs said, “and ultimately, we’d all like to see that happen again.”